Cold dense quark matter with phenomenological medium effects: a self-consistent formulation of the quark-mass density-dependent model: Generalization to three-flavor quark matter: formalism

 where $\left|n_{B}\right\rangle$ is a state with baryon number density $n_{B}$ and $|0\rangle$ is the vacuum state.
 The first term of Eq. \eqref{eq:eqivalent_mass} is the original current mass, while $m_{\mathrm{int}}$ is a contribution arising from interactions.
 Since $m_{\mathrm{int}}$ is the ratio of the total interacting part of the energy density and the total relative quark condensate, it is flavor independent and density dependent.
-At low densities $m_{\mathrm{int}}$ diverges (confinement), and at asymptotically large densities it vanishes (asymptotic freedom):